Here are a few diabetes camp packing tips that I have picked up over the years and a checklist of items you might not think to pack.

-Of course you will receive a packing list (and a list of what not to pack!) and instructions from the particular camp your child will attend, but here are a few things to think about.
+Of course, you will receive a packing list (and a list of what not to pack!) and instructions from the particular camp your child will attend, but here are a few things to think about.

-It’s easy for kids to get homesick, especially if they are younger or this is their first time away from home.
+It’s easy for kids to get homesick, especially if they are younger or it’s their first time away from home.
 It’s great to remind your d-kid that you are thinking about them by sending mail.
 Ask for the camp address and how you should label letters so that they get to your kid.
 I like to send at least the first couple of letters the week before camp to make sure they get there on time.

-Expect drop off to take an hour or more.
+Expect drop-off to take an hour or more.
 Be patient.
 There is going to be a long line and it is going to be hot.
 Eat lunch before you go and consider bringing a bottle of water.

-If your kid has attended camp before, it’s fun to wear the previous year’s camp t-shirt on check in day.
+If your kid has attended camp before, it’s fun to wear the previous year’s camp t-shirt on check-in day.

 Get a shower caddy from the housewares department or back-to-school college aisle for the toiletries your kid needs daily.
 It’s easy for them to carry it to the shower/restroom.
 Though I’m not guaranteeing that kids actually have great hygiene at camp!

 Bring one towel for swimming and another for showers.

 Even though it’s hot during the day, it can get cold at night.
 Pack warm pajamas or sweatpants and a sweatshirt for layering.

 The camp Q attends has a dance on one of the last evenings.
 It’s camp, so it’s not like they need a ball gown or tuxedo!
 But we do pack a nicer outfit for him to wear so that he can dress up.
 Boys can bring a nice shirt, a polo, or even a tie.
 Girls can bring a sundress or cute shorts outfit.